 Educational Recommendations & Requirements

-Back when all anyone needed to work in construction was handiness and a hammer, people thought that blue-collar work, such as carpentry or handling heavy equipment, was a job for the uneducated.
+Back when all anyone needed to work in construction was handiness and a hammer, people thought that blue-collar work, such as being a carpenter or handling heavy equipment, was a job for the uneducated.

 With today’s advancements in electronics, mining, and earthmoving machinery, becoming an equipment engineer has become a specialized vocation.
 You’ll need at least a high school diploma or a GED to be considered for any training program.